lrakai/azure-vm-instance-role/README.md

 ## References

-- Also a quickstart template [here](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-msi).
+- Also a quickstart template using nested templates to perform running some scripts with managed identities [here](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-msi).